aashishdugar/MLCamDash/README.md

 # MLCamDash
-Dashboard Layout for a surveillance camera.
+Dashboard Layout for a surveillance camera using React and MySQL